PoojaGP-12/PoojaGP-12/README.md

 ---

 <p align="center">
-  🚀 *“Code is like humor.
-When you have to explain it, it’s bad.” – Cory House*
+  🚀 Code is like humor.
+When you have to explain it, it’s bad.” – Cory House
 </p>

 ---